Face Lift After The Procedure

 If your job requires interaction with others, and you want to keep your surgery private, plan to take 3 weeks off.
 It is easier to hide what has been done with long hair, sunglasses, and a hat.
 Men don't usually have these "masking" abilities, so it can take longer to enter into the public eye.

-Please ask Dr. Cruise during your follow up visits what's the best time to return to work will be for you.
+Please ask Joseph T Cruise, MD during your follow up visits what's the best time to return to work will be for you.

 Emotional Ups and Downs